 Low LSAT?
 Alter Your Applications

 If you have a low LSAT but it is pretty much what you expected anyway, you probably won’t want to delve back into studying.
 Instead, you can cast your books aside and take a look at your applications.
 Rather than focus on the top-ranked schools, it is best in these circumstances to broaden your horizons and take a look at some mid-ranked schools.
-Of course, a low LSAT doesn’t mean that you preferred choice will now reject you, but you should be more open and flexible in regards which schools you’re applying for.
+A low LSAT doesn’t mean that you will get rejected you, but you should be more open and flexible in regards which schools you’re applying for.

 Low LSAT Score?
 Write A Personal Statement